-In addition to the Fbacc choices, we ask students to make 4 other subject choices from the extensive range of GCSEs and Vocational BTEC and OCR courses.
-All the GCSEs and Vocational Courses on offer are Level 2 qualifications and will allow access on to Post 16 Level 3 qualifications and Level 2 Apprenticeships.
+Depending on whether students choose 1 or 2 Ebacc subjects they then need to make a further 3 or 4 other subject choices from the extensive range of GCSEs and Vocational courses.
+All the GCSEs and Vocational Courses on offer are Level 2 aualifications and will allow access on to Post 16 Level 3 auglifications and Level 2 Apprenticeships.
 Students will rank order their 4 choices 1 to 4, with 1 being their first preferred subject choice.
 The school will then design each student's programme of study based on their options but cannot guarantee their choices as this depends on a range of factors.
-If we are not able to provide a programme of study in line with the student's preferred options we will consult with both student and parent/guardian as soon as possible.
+If we are not able to provide a programme options we will consult with both student and parent/carer as soon as possible.

 We hope you find the course descriptions in this booklet useful.
-If you or your parents would like to talk through your choices with a member of staff following the 14-19 Curriculum Evening, please contact Mr Preece (Head of Year 9) or Mr Higginson (Senior Assistant Headteacher).
+If you or your child would like to talk through your choices with a member of staff following the 14-19 Curriculum Evening, please contact Mr Sloan (Head of Year 9) or Mr Higginson (Deputy Headteacher).